Wikis are available in Synapse both on the

 Files/Folders to provide a space to build narrative content to describe the research.

 Every project has a Wiki tab where you can build pages and a hierarchy of subpages as you would with any website.
-These pages can be reordered through the Edit Order button below the Wiki pages.
+These pages can be reordered through the Edit Order button below the Wiki pages, to change both the hierarchy and the order of pages within a particular level.

 Wikis can also be added to